planship/planship-js/packages/axios/docs/README.md

-// Change the plan of the first subscription (if one exists) to a plan with the slug 'imperial' await planshipCustomer.changePlan(
-    subscriptions?.[0].id   // ID of the first subscription 'imperial'              // New plan slug
+// Change the plan of the first subscription (if one exists) to a plan with the slug 'imperial' await planshipCustomer.changePlan( subscriptions?.[0].id,    // ID of the first subscription 'imperial'                // New plan slug
 )

 // Retrieve customer entitlements const customerEntitlements = await planshipCustomer.getEntitlement()

-// Report usage for a customer await planshipCustomer.reportUsage(
+// Report usage for the customer await planshipCustomer.reportUsage(
   'force-choke',          // Metering ID
   1,                      // Reported usage
 )
 ```